-Expedition cruising is a unique form of travel.
-It offers travellers (not tourists) the opportunity to go where few have been before, and experience wilderness, wildlife and cultures in a genuine and responsible way.
+EXPEDITION CRUISING IS A UNIQUE FORM OF TRAVEL E xpedition cruising offers travellers (not tourists) the opportunity to go where few have been before, and experience wilderness, wildlife and cultures in a genuine and responsible way.
 Expedition cruise ships are smaller vessels, designed to navigate areas inaccessible to larger ships.
 These smaller vessels avoid the negative impact of large cruise ships and groups on a culture or ecosystem.
 Participants go ashore in small groups by Zodiac at unique destinations with the clear objective of gaining a greater understanding and appreciation of the region or culture, not simply for sightseeing.
 The staff aboard expedition cruise ships are teachers and interpreters, not entertainers.
 Their objective is to inform, enthuse and create ambassadors for conservation.
 Genuine expedition cruising appeals to people from all walks of life from around the world and can be enjoyed regardless of age, interests, knowledge or physical prowess.
 New Zealand based Heritage Expeditions, founded in 1985 by Rodney and Shirley Russ, is one of the few companies that still offers genuine expedition cruises.
 Heritage Expeditions pioneered expedition cruising in the Subantarctic islands of New Zealand and Australia.
-Soon after the Ross Sea region of Antarctica was added and more recently the Russian Far East and the South Pacific have been included in the company's long list of regular destinations.

-Heritage Expedition's vessel the Spirit of Enderby accommodates just 50 passengers.
-She boasts Australasian chefs who provide international quality cuisine.
-The cabins are clean and comfortable, with the majority offering private facilities.
-The officers and crew are amongst the most experienced in the world and they are complemented by a passionate and knowledgeable expedition team.
-Perhaps one of the more unique features of the Spirit of Enderby however is that she is one of the last family operated expedition vessels of her size and ice class in the world.

-Heritage Expeditions was founded and is still owned and operated by a family of biologists and adventurers committed to providing an authentic expedition cruising experience.

-SAILING WITH HERITAGE EXPEDITIONS IS TO TRAVEL RESPONSIBLY

-Heritage Expeditions makes every effort to respect the environment in all aspects of its operation.
-We are a leader in Responsible Travel to remote places on the globe and our objective is to tread and cruise lightly wherever we go.

-We minimise waste and employ recycling policies on the ship and in our head office by selecting environmentally friendly products and produce.
-Our goal in managing our vessel is to minimise fuel consumption and emissions with regular servicing and a proactive maintenance program.
-We annually clean and antifoul our vessels hull to reduce the risk of bio fouling.
+Soon after the Ross Sea region of Antarctica was added and, more recently, the Russian Far East and the South Pacific have been included in the company's long list of regular destinations.
+Heritage Expeditions' vessels Spirit of Enderby and the newly-acquired Kapitan Khlebnikov can accommodate up to 50 and up to 110 passengers respectively.
+Spirit of Enderby has been recently refurbished and both boast Australasian chefs creating international-quality cuisine.
+The cabins are clean and comfortable, with all of Kapitan Khlebnikov's, and the majority of Spirit of Enderby's, offering private facilities.
+Their officers and crew are among the most experienced in the world, and are complemented by a passionate and knowledgeable expedition team.
+Spirit of Enderby offers a unique point of difference as one of the world's last, family-operated expedition vessels of her size and ice class, while Kapitan Khlebnikov's strength and polar credentials set the standard in expedition cruising.
+Heritage Expeditions was founded, and is still owned and operated, by a family of biologists and adventurers committed to providing an authentic expedition cruising experience.
+TRAVELLING RESPONSIBLY EXPEDITIONS WITH A CONSCIENCE eritage Expeditions makes every effort to respect the environment in all aspects of its operation.
+We are leaders in Responsible Travel to remote places around the globe and our objective is to tread and cruise lightly wherever we go.
+We minimise waste and employ recycling practices on our ships and in our head office by selecting environmentally friendly products and produce.
+Our goal in managing our vessels is to minimise fuel consumption and emissions with regular servicing and a proactive maintenance program.
+We annually clean and antifoul our vessels' hulls to reduce the risk of biofouling.
 When selecting our specialist expedition equipment, we research this carefully to ensure that they are the most suitable and environmentally responsible.

-We travel in small groups (max of 50 pax) and endeavour to maintain a guide to client ratio of 1:12.
-Each expedition is led by an experienced Expedition Leader familiar with the region being visited and where at all possible we employ local experts.
-We make sure that all expedition members are respectful of local customs and traditions and are aware of and abide by the conditions of our entry permits to nature reserves and specially protected areas.
+We travel in small groups (max of 50 pax on Spirit of Enderby and up to 110 pax on Kapitan Khlebnikov) and endeavour to maintain high guide to guest ratios.
+Each expedition is led by an experienced Expedition Leader familiar with the region being visited and, where at all possible, we employ local experts.
+We make sure that all expedition members are respectful of local customs and traditions, and are aware of, and abide by, the conditions of our entry permits to nature reserves and specially protected areas.